scornejob/gpuvmem/README.md

 -s  --select          If multigpu option is OFF, then select the GPU ID of the GPU you will work on.
 (Default = 0) -t  --iterations      Number of iterations for optimization (Default = 50)
     --xcorr           Run gpuvmem with cross-correlation
-    --verbose         Shows information through all the execution --nopositivity    Run gpuvmem using chi2 with no posititivy restriction
+    --nopositivity    Run gpuvmem using chi2 with no posititivy restriction --clipping        Clips the image to positive values --verbose         Shows information through all the execution
 ```
 #IMPORTANT